 As networks continue to evolve and increase in size and more and more devices are being added to the in-line architecture, uninterrupted connection becomes an important issue.

 A Bypass TAP is critical for those security devices that protect and prevent your network from security breaches.
 It makes sure your packets are not lost, and all your data is flowing through your network, even when you need to replace, reboot or remove in-line devices.

-Overall, these highly-efficient tools improve your network reliability, increase application availability, and give you remote monitoring and control that will safe you the hefty costs that come with network downtime.
+Overall, these highly-efficient tools improve your network reliability, increase application availability, and give you remote monitoring and control that will save you the hefty costs that come with network downtime.

 Want to find more about what are the most popular network monitoring tools and what are the main difference between them?
 Then check our article Comparing Network Monitoring Tools - TAP vs. SPAN